wgsl-tooling-wg/wesl-spec/Visibility.md

 implementation anyway, and then library users need to expect to edit their wgsl code to upgrade to a new published library version.
 Upgrades get scarier for publishers and consumers.
 That added friction makes it harder to get to a viable wgsl library ecosystem.
-So I think we want to enable an api vs internal distinction for libraries.
+So we want to enable an api vs internal distinction for libraries.
 If a library publisher makes a privacy choice the user doesn’t like, the user can still fork/edit to make things public.